Green Party candidates want $4B hike in school aid

 “Ask any public school teacher or parent and they will testify that people in schools have had very little to no say in education policy in their districts,” Lee said.

 Challenging Cuomo for the Democratic nomination is activist and actress Cynthia Nixon.
-Nixon has made a top priority of increasing school aid and ending the disparity that she said has hurt schools in poor neighborhoods.
+Nixon has made increasing school aid a top priority and wants to end the disparity that she said has hurt schools in poor neighborhoods.
 She would also require more state funding for schools and less reliance on local property taxes.

-Republican nominee Marc Molinaro, the Dutchess County executive, has called for more funding for schools, more input by parents and local educators, and few standardized tests.
+Republican nominee Marc Molinaro, the Dutchess County executive, has called for more funding for schools, more input by parents and local educators, and fewer standardized tests.

 Comments